 Have you got a spare room?
 Roomie moving out?
-Roomies is the free and simple way of turning that empty room into cash and find some great people to live with at the same time.
+Roomies is a free and simple way of turning that empty room into cash and find some great people to live with at the same time.
 Here is our guide and tips to help you rent your room.

 1. Create your free listing

 Tip: Make sure you include some photos on your listing.
 Photos on average increase the response rate by ~132%.
 It’s easy to add photos from your mobile phone or computer.
 The most important photos are those of the room, the bathroom, the kitchen and the living area.
-Its also good to include photos of any special features.
+It's also good to include photos of any special features.

-Before your listing goes live you need to verify your mobile number.
-This helps us keep the community safe and will also allow you to access other users mobile number and social media profiles.
+Before your listing goes live, you need to verify your mobile number.
+This helps us keep the community safe and will also allow you to access other users' mobile number and social media profiles.

 To help prevent spam and scam phone numbers, email addresses, social media handles and links to other websites are not allowed in listings.
-However you are welcome to send these in private messages through our messaging system.
+However, you are welcome to send these in private messages through our messaging system.

 2. Be proactive